signalfx/signalfx-ruby-tracing/README.md

 Elasticsearch queries through the Ruby client are traced using a wrapper around the transport.

-The source for the instrumentation is located [here](https://github.com/iaintshine/ruby-elasticsearch-tracer).
+The forked source for the instrumentation is located [here](https://github.com/signalfx/ruby-elasticsearch-tracer).

 ### Usage